Introduction to Ansible add_host

 - <group1>

-As you can see in this sample, a host can be added to a pre-existing host group in the in-memory inventory, but be careful with this as it will be used just for one time for full play and work similarly.
-The use cases for this are though limited, but everyone of us will face it, at some point in time at our administration job.
+As you can see in this sample, a host can be added to a pre-existing host group in the in-memory inventory, but be careful with this as it will be used just one time for full play and work similarly.

 Examples of Ansible add_host

-Now by using examples, we will see more about the Ansible add_host module, which you might have to use in your day to day operations.
-We will take some examples, but before going there, we should first understand our lab, we used for testing purpose.
-In the lab, there is an ansible-controller server and two target machines host-one and host-two.
+Now by using examples, we will see more about the Ansible add_host module, which you might have to use in your day-to-day operations.
+We will take some examples, but before going there, we should first understand the lab we used for testing purposes.
+In the lab, there is an ansible-controller server and two target machines, host-one and host-two.
 We will create playbooks and run Ansible commands on the ansible-controller node and see the results on remote hosts.

 Example #1

-In this example, we will have a playbook like below, where at the beginning a host group named serverlist is mentioned, this host group only contains one host.
+In this example, we will have a playbook like the one below, where at the beginning, a host group named server list is mentioned; this host group only contains one host.

 Code: